Manipur CM says 2 persons arrested in connection with two women being paraded naked by mob | Law-Order

 Manipur CM says 2 persons arrested in connection with two women being paraded naked by mob

-Manipur Chief Minister N Biren Singh on Thursday evening said two persons were arrested in connection with the May 4 incident in which two women were paraded naked in Kangpokpi district by a mob.Addressing a press conference, Singh said it was a crime against humanity.
+Describing it as a crime against humanity, Manipur Chief Minister N Biren Singh on Thursday evening said two persons were arrested in connection with the May 4 incident in which two women were paraded naked in Kangpokpi district by a mob.Addressing a press conference, Singh said armed men from outside are involved in the violence in the state.We will not spare anyone.

 - Country: